Ice-breaker BBQ date for all Junior members to be announced soon

-A Message from the Chairman of the HK IEEE CT/OES
+A Message from the current Chairman of the HK IEEE CT/OES

-If you are secondary school student, then please join up.
-If you are an educator, then encourage the secondary school students to join up.
-Encourage them to be part of the growing number of university applicants with a publication on their CV when they apply.
+So, if you are a secondary school student then join up.
+If you are an educator, encourage students to join up.
+We encourage students to become part of the growing number of university applicants who apply to university with a published paper mentioned on their CV.

 Yours in education,